-A more modern-looking punch needle, this pleasing blue tool makes it extremely easy to realize soft textile pieces, and we like that it can handle yarn of different weights.
+A modern-looking punch needle, this pleasing blue tool makes it extremely easy to realize soft textile pieces, and we like that it can handle yarn of different weights.
 You can use it to quickly create different loop heights by simply twisting the end of its handle, which adjusts the needle to one of four lengths.
-At 10.5 inches long, this needle also provides a satisfying support for your hand while remaining lightweight, to reduce fatigue.
+At nearly 10 inches long, this needle also provides a satisfying support for your hand while remaining lightweight to reduce fatigue.

 2. Ultra Punch Needle Set